azizyahyaoui/Cpp_course/CPPLanguage.md

 > C++ pointers provide significant flexibility and power, but they require careful handling to avoid memory-related issues.
 It's recommended to use modern C++ features like smart pointers (`std::unique_ptr` and `std::shared_ptr`) or containers (`std::vector`, `std::array`, etc.) when possible, as they help manage memory automatically and reduce the chances of pointer-related bugs.

+>The reference and dereference operators are thus complementary:
+- "&"  is the address-of operator, and can be read simply as "address of"
+- "*"  is the dereference operator, and can be read as "value pointed to by"

 ---

 #### Pointers and arrays: